DSpace/dspace-angular/README.md

 When building for production we're using Ahead of Time (AoT) compilation.
 With AoT, the browser downloads a pre-compiled version of the application, so it can render the application immediately, without waiting to compile the app first.
 The compiler is roughly half the size of Angular itself, so omitting it dramatically reduces the application payload.

-To build the app for production and start the server run:
+To build the app for production and start the server (in one command) run:

 ```bash
 yarn start